HelinaJarvesaar/SelfmadeTeam/CleanArchitecture.md

 In this diagram, the entities are the core business objects that define the essential properties and behaviors.
 The Application Core encapsulate the application-specific business logic, defining what the application should do.
 The infrastructure handle the interaction between the use cases and the external world, such as web requests and database access.
 Finally, the User interface layer includes the actual implementation of the web framework, database, and other external dependencies.

-By organizing your application in this manner, you can achieve a clean separation of concerns, making your codebase more robust, testable, and maintainable.

 ## Why is structure and architecture needed: